Transfer Opportunities After WCTC

 College Transfer Fair

 WCTC's annual College Transfer Fair is a great way to meet with representatives from a variety of four-year institutions.
-Our next Transfer Fair is Wednesday, March 27 from 11 a.m. until 2 p.m. in The Hub (cafeteria).
+Stay tuned for details on our next Transfer Fair!

 It's important to start the transfer process sooner rather than later, and understanding the basics can help the process go much more smoothly.
 Start here: